GamesCrafters/gamescrafters.github.io/content/archive/puzzle-homefun.md

 The puzzles we are interested in are determined by what positions they can find themselves in, what players there are, how positions can transition to others, and by what positions are terminal (and the benefit associated with reaching them according to each player).

 When we talk about puzzles colloquially, we don't usually refer to all of these things.
 If someone refers to the game of Chess, they are not referring to it in terms of its positions, but rather in terms of the **ruleset** that "generates" the game itself.
-In doing so, they can communicate a game with {{< katex inline >}} >10^{100} {{< /katex >}} unique positions in only about a page of rules.
+In doing so, they can communicate a game with $>10^{100}$ unique positions in only about a page of rules.

 The process of encoding a ruleset in a computer and obtaining a subset of positions in the puzzle it generates (perhaps figuring out interesting facts about it in the process) is known as "exploration" or "search."
 This is what we will do in this Homefun.